ROCm/rocBLAS/docs/source/API_Reference_Guide.rst

 +------------------------------------+------------------------------------------------+

-For temporary device memory rocBLAS uses a per-handle memory allocation with out-of-band management.
+For temporary device memory, rocBLAS uses a per-handle memory allocation with out-of-band management.
 The temporary device memory is stored in the handle.
 This allows for recycling temporary device memory across multiple computational kernels that use the same handle.
 Each handle has a single stream, and kernels execute in order in the stream, with each kernel completing before the next kernel in the stream starts.
 There are 4 schemes for temporary device memory:

 #. **rocBLAS_managed**: This is the default scheme.
 If there is not enough memory in the handle, computational functions allocate the memory they require.
 Note that any memory allocated persists in the handle, so it is available for later computational functions that use the handle.
-#. **user_managed, preallocate**: An environment variable is set before the rocBLAS handle is created and thereafter there are no more allocations or deallocations.
+#. **user_managed, preallocate**: An environment variable is set before the rocBLAS handle is created, and thereafter there are no more allocations or deallocations.
 #. **user_managed, manual**:  The user calls helper functions to get or set memory size throughout the program, thereby controlling when allocation and deallocation occur.
-#. **user_owned**:  User allocates workspace and calls a helper function to allow rocBLAS to access the workspace.
+#. **user_owned**:  The user allocates workspace and calls a helper function to allow rocBLAS to access the workspace.

-The default scheme has the disadvantage that allocation is synchronizing, so if there is not enough memory in the handle, a synchronizing deallocation and allocation occurs.
+The default scheme has the disadvantage that allocation is synchronizing, so if there is not enough memory in the handle, a synchronizing deallocation and allocation occur.

 Environment Variable for Preallocating
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The environment variable ROCBLAS_DEVICE_MEMORY_SIZE is used to set how much memory to preallocate:

-- if > 0, sets the default handle device memory size to the specified size (in bytes)
+- If > 0, sets the default handle device memory size to the specified size (in bytes)
-- if == 0 or unset, lets rocBLAS manage device memory, using a default size (like 32MB), and expanding it when necessary
+- If == 0 or unset, lets rocBLAS manage device memory, using a default size (like 32MB), and expanding it when necessary

-Functions for manually setting memory size
+Functions for Manually Setting Memory Size
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - rocblas_set_device_memory_size
 - rocblas_get_device_memory_size
 - rocblas_is_user_managing_device_memory

-Function for setting user owned workspace
+Function for Setting User Owned Workspace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - rocblas_set_workspace

-Functions for finding how much memory is required
+Functions for Finding How Much Memory Is Required
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - rocblas_start_device_memory_size_query